 There are loads of ways to save money while touring in Europe though.
 The most beneficial being the type of UK bank card you use.
 We have a detailed guide explaining how to save money on hotels, camping, banking, food and drink and more.
 Check it out below:

 Alternatively, you could use your mobile phone and Google Maps or Maps.Me.
-You’ll need a mobile phone holder instead, for example we use the Ultimateaddons case.
+You’ll need a mobile phone holder instead.

 Most mobile deals come with free European roaming.
 But it’s still a better idea to switch that off (to save your data) and use Maps.Me.
 It’s a free app that lets you download countries and navigate off-line.
 For more info have a read of the guide below.